 Hello, and welcome to Royalty Exchange.

-Every month, hundreds of investors join Royalty Exchange looking for an opportunity to invest in music royalties.
+Every month, over a thousand investors join Royalty Exchange looking for an opportunity to invest in music royalties.

 Simply put, Royalty Exchange is an online marketplace for buying and selling royalties.
 We use the power of markets to unlock the value of ideas for everyone involved.
 And we do that through a transparent marketplace where everybody operates on the same playing field.